Unveiling Over-Memorization in Finetuning LLMs for Reasoning Tasks: Behavioral Analyses

-\begin{small} \begin{itemize}[left=0pt, itemsep=-2pt] \item \textbf{First}: First, let’s tackle this step by step together. \item \textbf{Today}: Today, we’ll work through this problem together and find a clear solution. \item \textbf{We}: We understand the problem we’re tackling and will work together to solve it. \item \textbf{Good}: That’s a great question!
-We understand the problem we’re tackling and will work together to solve it. \end{itemize} \end{small} We examine the model’s behavior under slight variations in the input prompt.
+We examine the model’s behavior under slight variations in the input prompt.
 Given that these neutral additions resemble typical openings in valid reasoning, a robust model should still produce the correct solution.
 Conversely, if it fails, the model likely only regurgitates the training response.
 Table \ref{tab:prompt} shows the evaluation results on the GSM8K test set.
 While the over-memorized model performs better than the normal model on unaltered prompts, its performance significantly degrades with perturbed prompts, averaging 1.7 points lower than the normal model.
 These findings suggest that \textbf{over-memorization negatively impacts the model's robustness}.